 What if my vehicle has mechanical problems while on the trail?

-If you have a mechanical problem while on the trail please inform a rock roller on the trail or pull off the trail and wait for assistance as needed.
+If you have a mechanical problem while on the trail, please inform a trail guide or pull off the trail and wait for assistance.
 We have trail mechanics to assist with mechanical problems while on the trail.
-Jeepers Jamboree and Jeep Jamboree Inc. maintains a parts inventory in Main Camp, however due to a wide range of different and unique vehicles that attend, we cannot provide parts for every type of breakdown.
-We suggest each participant bring appropriate spare parts for their vehicle.
-Jeepers Jamboree and Jeep Jamboree Inc. have mechanics stationed along the trail to provide assistance.
-Breakdowns can delay your trip for hours and even days.
-Ensure your vehicle is in good running condition before attending a trip.
+We suggest participants bring spare parts for their vehicle.
+Breakdowns can delay your trip for hours, please ensure your vehicle is in good running condition before attending the event.

-Could my vehicle be damaged on a Jamboree trip?
+Could my vehicle be damaged on this event?

 There is the possibility of damage to your vehicle when traveling the Rubicon Trail.
 Any damage is the owner’s responsibly.
-The rock rollers are there to assist you in traversing the trail; please closely follow instructions given by the rock rollers.
 The Rubicon Trail is rated a 10.
-It is one of the oldest, toughest four wheel drive trails in the world.
-If you fear damaging or denting your vehicle, please do not attend.
+It is one of the oldest and toughest four wheel drive trails in the world.
+If you fear damaging your vehicle, please do not attend.

 Are there bypasses that can be taken to avoid difficult spots?